-- Implement contact limitations ("University No Contact Orders") to all parties involved - Changes in housing assignment or room combination - Assistance from support staff - Academic support services - Help in rescheduling exams; extensions of a deadline; and other course-or program-related adjustments - Limiting access to University facilities and activities pending resolution of the matter - Change in class schedule, withdrawals, or leave of absence - Change in work schedule or job assignment requests, the University is committed to tailoring supportive measures to the specifics of each incident, in a fair and equitable manner (without unreasonably burdening the other party).
+- Mutual No Contact Directives - Assistance in obtaining court-issued restraining orders - Changes in housing assignment or room combination - Assistance from support staff - Academic support services - Academic accommodations (e.g., rescheduling exams; extensions of a deadline for papers or projects; and other course-or program-related adjustments) - Limiting access to University facilities and activities pending resolution of the matter - Change in class schedule, withdrawals, or leave of absence - Change in work schedule or job assignment - Arrangements for counseling, medical, and/or other health services - Safety planning - Providing campus security escorts - Provide transportation accommodations - Increased security and monitoring of certain areas of the campus - Guided conversations to confront behavior - Action planning to resolve a conflict in the future

+These are just some examples of the supportive measures that the University may take to support individuals involved in an incident of sexual misconduct, sex-or gender-based discrimination, harassment, and retaliation.
+As each individual will have their own needs and requests, the University is committed to tailoring supportive measures to the specifics of each incident, in a fair and equitable manner (without unreasonably burdening the other party).
 Individuals seeking to access supportive measures can contact the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity or Deputy Coordinator.
 The decision to impose supportive measures is made at the discretion of the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity.
 The University will also enforce any orders that are issued by the Courts of the Commonwealth of Massachusetts.